Push Notification API Best Practices

 2. Don't Forget About Security

 APIs are incredibly useful, but they do come with security risks.
 Developers must address these potential exploits early to secure the push notification process.
+Managing permissions is a key part of securing push notification delivery, as users can configure notification and badging permissions within device or browser settings.

 API key management is a must because it controls who has access to the push notification service.
 Rotate API keys regularly and monitor their usage to prevent unauthorized access.